Chandroutie Santoo-Vazquez, FNP-BCTelehealth visit

 - Loyal patients

-Below is a list of common treatment options for a stye.
-During your appointment, talk to your provider about the treatment plan that’s right for you.
+Below is a list of common treatment options for pinworms.
+During your appointment, discuss these with your doctor to determine the right treatment plan for you.